gbcasanova/seriouslotrbros/README.md

 *Beware: This is a fan-game, with no intentions of making any money based on the copyrighted content *it uses and bases itself on.
 Check out official Middle Earth games on Steam.

 [Full credits for everyone involved in the project.](https://raw.githubusercontent.com/casanovagames/seriouslotrbros/main/assets/credits.txt)

+## Code information.
+The code on this project is quite unorganized, since it was my first JavaScript project.